lammps/lammps/doc/src/Packages_details.rst

 To use this package, also the :ref:`MLIAP package <PKG-MLIAP>` needs to be installed.
 To use this package, also the :ref:`PYTHON package <PKG-PYTHON>` needs to be installed.
-The version of python must be >3.5, and has been tested only with 3.8.
+The version of python must be >3.5.

-Compiling this package has only been tested using CMake, not with pure makefiles.s The python interpreter linked to LAMMPS will need cython and numpy installed.
+The python interpreter linked to LAMMPS will need cython and numpy installed.

-Before compiling, run cythonize on /src/MLIAPPY/mliap_model_python_couple.pyx.
-This will produce /src/MLIAPPY/mliap_model_python_couple.cpp and /src/MLIAPPY/mliap_model_python_couple.h files.
+The examples build models with pytorch, which would thus need to be installed.

 This package includes more options for the mliap compute and pair style.